ChristianAguilar614/ComputerVision/ComputerVision_0.1/ReadMe.txt

     CONSOLE APPLICATION : ComputerVision_0.1 Project Overview
 ========================================================================

-AppWizard has created this ComputerVision_0.1 application for you.

 This file contains a summary of what you will find in each of the files that make up your ComputerVision_0.1 application.